ElGuillermo/HLL_CRCON_Live_topstats/README.md

 This new version (April 6, 2026) allows you to choose :
 - players/squads to be observed :
   - commander, infantry, armor, artillery, recon
-- stats or stats combination to be calculated :
-  - (any available stat from `get_team_view` CRCON API endpoint can be mapped or combined)
+- any available stat from `get_team_view` CRCON API endpoint can be mapped or combined

 ### The script comes with default (usual) settings :